nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 Store of value users however, have strong demands for censorship resistance and asset security.
 They rely on miners to provide this, and in turn compensate them for their role.
 In a store of value network, these parties have aligned interests.

-By aligning the incentives of all participants, a united Nervos community can grow, and the aligned economic system of the network will also be hard-fork resistant.
+By aligning the incentives of all participants, a united Nervos community can grow, and the aligned economic system of the network is also expected be hard-fork resistant.

 ### 6.5 Value Capture and Value Generation

 For any blockchain to remain secure as the value of assets secured by the platform increases, the system must have a mechanism to capture value as the value of assets secured grows.
 By bounding state, the CKB makes the state space a scarce and market-priced resource.
-As demand for asset storage on the network rises, the system is able to capture more value to compensate the miners.
+As demand for asset storage on the network rises, the system is expected to better compensate the miners for securing such assets.

 As a value preserving platform, the intrinsic value of the CKB as a platform is determined by the amount of security it provides to the assets it preserves.
-As the value of assets secured rises, the value capture mechanism of the CKB economic model is able to automatically raise the CKB's security budget to attract more mining resources, making the platform more secure and raising the platform's own intrinsic value.
+As the value of assets secured rises, the value capture mechanism of the CKB economic model is able to automatically raise the CKB's security budget to attract more mining resources, making the platform more secure.
 Not only is this important to make the platform sustainable, it also provides a path of growth for the platform's intrinsic value - as the platform becomes more secure, it also becomes more attractive to higher-value assets, generating more demand.
-Obviously, this is bound by the overall aggregate value that will eventually move to the blockchain space, but we believe that the CKB will capture a significant share of this demand.
+Obviously, this is bound by the overall aggregate value that will eventually move to the blockchain space.

 Over time, we expect the economic density of the CKB to increase.
 CKBytes will be used for high-value asset storage and low-value assets will to move to blockchains connected to the CKB, such as layer 2 side-chains.
 Instead of directly securing assets, the CKB can be used as a trust root to secure an entire side-chain’s ecosystem through, for example,  a few hundred bytes of cryptographic proofs.
 The economic density of such proofs is extraordinarily high, further supporting the demand curve of storage space: analogous to a small parcel of land significantly increasing its economic density by supporting a skyscraper.

-Finally, through the design of the NervosDAO and its "inflation shelter" function, long-term token holders will always retain a fixed percentage of total issuance, making the native token itself an excellent store of value.
+Finally, through the design of the NervosDAO and its "inflation shelter" function, long-term token holders will always retain a fixed percentage of total issuance, making the native token itself a robust store of value.

 ### 6.6 Bridging the Regulatory Gap